jeremenichelli/jeremenichelli.github.io/_posts/2016-02-18-seven-things-to-consider-while-building-an-api.md

 ## 4. Throwing errors is good

-Errors are a natural part of a programming language and in JavaScript hey have their own constructor.
+Errors are a natural part of a programming language and in JavaScript they even have their own constructor.
 I generally see plugins trying to avoid them.

 Use them to <a href="https://github.com/jeremenichelli/mnster/blob/master/dist/mnster.js#L179" target="_blank">inform the developer why their code is failing</a> while your library is in use.

 ## 5. Keep general stuff private

-If it's not going to cause an over engineering, having a couple of private methods solving more general stuff with flags will shrink the final size of the library and actually <a href="https://github.com/jeremenichelli/vigenere/blob/master/src/vigenere.js#L69" target="_blank">improve the readability</a> for potential contributors.
+If it's not going to cause an over engineering, having a couple of private methods solving more general stuff with behavior flags will shrink the final size of the library and actually <a href="https://github.com/jeremenichelli/vigenere/blob/master/src/vigenere.js#L69" target="_blank">improve the readability</a> for potential contributors.

 ## 6. Allow chaining